systemetric/docs.robocon.uk/src/content/docs/hardware/expanding-functionality.md

 UART is not enabled by default on the BrainBox and you will need to ask on the forums for us to provide a patch to enable it should you wish to use it.

 :::tip
-Please ask on the forums for more infomation if you wish to expand your BrainBox.
+Please contact us for more infomation if you wish to expand your BrainBox.
 :::